 Todd St. John’s creative track record is long and varied.
-He’s created illustrations for Money Mark, produced stop motion videos for The New York Times, designed graphics for his own t-shirt line (the now defunct Green Lady label), constructed collectible toys for surfing’s US Open, and built tape dispensers simulating a wave.
+He’s created illustrations and stop motion animation for The New York Times, The New York Times Magazine, The New Yorker, YouTube and Vans to name a few.
 His creations have been exhibited internationally, and he taught design for film and video at the Yale School of the Art’s Graduate Design Program for nine years.
-Our Pilgrim logo, too, was the handy work of St. John.

 "I grew up on Oahu, Hawaii.
 When I was a little kid, I lived across the street from the sugar cane fields.
 It’s one of those places that you realize after the fact just how great it was.
 I was on the less athletic side of things, but I was still near the water all the time.
 It’s a big part of your life growing up there.
 You have an appreciation for the water that’s sort of different than if you were to grow up anywhere else.
 You’re surrounded by it, and it feels like home in a way.
 If you can’t see water, you kind of freak out.
 My parents and family still live there.
 I left when I was 18 but I’ve gone back almost every year since."